An Idaho firearm bill of sale is a legal document that proves that a firearm has changed ownership.

-An Idaho firearm bill of sale proves the sale or trade of a firearm in the state.
+An Idaho Firearm Bill of Sale proves the sale of a firearm and offers details about the gun sold.

 It is a document between a gun seller and a buyer that documents a change of ownership and assists in firearm registration.